davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   are assumed to be used with a ``-f`` prefix.
 You can also use the
   #pragma GCC optimize pragma to set the optimization options
   that affect more than one function.
-  Function Specific Option Pragmas, for details about the
+  See :ref:`function-specific-option-pragmas`, for details about the
   #pragma GCC optimize pragma.

   This can be used for instance to have frequently-executed functions